| | | | Click

 quantities, space and time so symbol use better reflects universal

-processes and generates greater meaning.
+processes and generates greater meaning. | English-including understanding, using and creating oral, written, and

 visual texts of increasing complexity in English so New Zealand